-While the usual betting type in soccer betting is a three-way moneyline, we are only going to focus on the regular moneyline betting type, as many sportsbooks will not offer the draw option for the FIFA World Cup - as there needs to be a winner of each game.
+While the usual betting type in soccer betting is a three-way moneyline, we are only going to focus on the regular moneyline betting type, as many sportsbooks will not offer the draw option for the World Cup soccer betting – as there needs to be a winner of each game.

 It depends on the sportsbook you use for your World Cup wagering – they could offer a draw option if their rules state that there could be a draw option at the end of the 90-minute regular time.
 This would be so highly unlikely and the soccer odds would be high, we aren’t certain it would be a good bet to place – so let’s stick with the two team moneyline.

 You will see your two moneyline options – both teams playing in the game: the favored team and underdog and your job is to decide which team will win the game straight up.

 Here’s an example of a moneyline – we’ll use the 2022 FIFA World Cup final: